Jimmy Thorpe

 This tragic end to Thorpe's career led to a change in the rules, where players were no longer allowed to raise their foot to a goalkeeper when he had control of the ball in his arms.
-Though Thorpe may be little known, even in the North East, goalkeepers around the world doubtlessly owe a debt to him.
-The changed rules now says that players cannot kick the ball out of the goalkeeper's hands.
-Sunderland went on to win the Championship that same year, and his medal was presented to his widow.
-During the 75th Anniversary of the game between Sunderland and Chelsea both goalkeepers wore black armbands as a mark of respects for Jimmy's efforts.
+Sunderland went on to win the First Division title that same year, and Thorpe's medal was presented to his widow.
+During the 75th anniversary of the game between Sunderland and Chelsea both goalkeepers wore black armbands as a mark of respects for Jimmy's efforts.

 He was survived by his wife May and three-year-old son Ronnie.
-Some 70 years after Jimmy Thorpe's death, his son contributed towards a book penned by local historian John Kelters, 1 Jimmy Thorpe.
+Seventy years after Jimmy Thorpe's death, his son contributed towards a book penned by local historian John Kelters, 1 Jimmy Thorpe.
 May Thorpe remarried in 1940 to John Linklater Battye.
 Widowed again on the death of her second husband in 1976, she later moved to Lancashire, and died at Ulverston in the county in 1991, at the age of 77.